harness/developer-hub/docs/platform/10_Git-Experience/import-a-template-from-git.md

    </summary>
-   Connector must use the Enable API access option and Token The Connector must use the Enable API access option and Username and Token authentication.
+   Connector must use the Enable API access option and Token The Connector must use the **Enable API access** option and **Username and Token** authentication.
 Harness requires a token for API access.
 Generate the token in your account on the Git provider and add it to Harness as a Secret.
-Next, use the token in the credentials for the Git Connector.​
+Next, use the token in the credentials for the Git Connector.

    ![](./static/import-a-template-from-git-25.png)